nigelhorne/Weather-Meteo/README.md

     print 'Number of cms of snow: ', $snowfall[1], "\n";

+Creates a new instance.
+Acceptable options include:

-- `ua`
+- `cache`

-    An object to use for HTTP requests.
+    A caching object.
-    If not provided, a default user agent is created.
+    If not provided,
+    an in-memory cache is created with a default expiration of one hour.

 - `host`